marklisi1/marklisi1.github.io/_pages/cv.md

 Summary
 ======
-Former SWE @ U.S. Dept. of Veterans Affairs with a strong background in machine learning, data science, and a passion for tackling practical challenges with AI.
+Data Scientist at EVident Battery with a strong background in machine learning, data science, and a passion for tackling practical challenges with AI.
 Equipped with 7 years of experience in Python and relevant libraries including Pandas, TensorFlow, and PyTorch, applying advanced deep learning techniques to solve real-world problems.
 M.S. in computer science at Yale University and a summa cum laude graduate of Tulane University.

 Education
 ======